 |Posted January 17, 2008|

-SILVER CITY, N.M. - For a few scant minutes, the
+SILVER CITY, N.M. - In a season where the